kW to Cable Size Calculator

 Frequently Asked Questions (FAQs)

-Multiply the load current by the cable's resistance factor and length.
-Our calculator automates this using standard millivolt-drop tables.
+To calculate the voltage drop, multiply the circuit's load current (in Amps) by the cable's resistance factor (in mV/A/m) and the routing length, then divide by 1000.
+Our calculator automates this using standard millivolt-drop tables for compliance.

-No. When multiple cables run in one duct, they heat each other up.
-Ignoring this leads to cables operating above their design temperature.
+No, you must not ignore the grouping factor.
+When multiple current-carrying cables run together in a single conduit or duct, they heat each other up, reducing their thermal dissipation.
+Ignoring this can cause them to operate above their design temperature.